 So once I hung everything up, it looks like this:

 Not too shabby… there are a few things I would do differently next time I think.
-I AM pleased with it and the little ones are playing dress up more and putting their costumes away a little better now.
-I think they like being able to see what they have and somehow hooks are fun!
+I AM pleased with this dress up closet and the little ones are playing more and even putting their costumes away a little better now!
+I think they like being able to see what they have and somehow hooks are fun.
 Whatever it takes….

 What do you think?